Skip to main content

 Academic

-The macroscopic changes in body composition observed with are the expression of profound events occurring at the cellular and molecular level.
+The macroscopic changes in body composition observed with hormonal protocols are the expression of profound events occurring at the cellular and molecular level.
 For the sedentary individual, whose physiology is primed for energy storage and tissue catabolism, these interventions represent a fundamental rewriting of cellular destiny.

 The most elegant explanation for the reciprocal effects of androgen therapy on muscle and fat tissue lies in its influence on the lineage commitment of mesenchymal pluripotent stem cells.
 These are undifferentiated cells residing within muscle and fat tissue that hold the potential to become either muscle cells (myocytes) or fat cells (adipocytes).